prat555/EcoVision/README.md

 ## ✨ Features

 - 🔐 **User Authentication**
-  - Sign up and login functionality using PostgreSQL for secure data storage.
+  - Sign up and login functionality using Firebase Authentication with email/password and Google sign-in.

 - 📷 **Smart Waste Scanner**
   - Upload an image or use your camera to scan a waste item.